 Indications for a healthy farming approach were given by Rudolf Steiner a hundred years ago, at a time when soil was already showing signs of becoming depleted through the use of artificial fertilisers; many farmers, gardeners and researchers have since developed these further.

 Biodynamic produce not only looks good, it invariably tastes delicious, and has good shelf-life too.
 Its wine is becoming famous for quality and terroir!

-The practice of biodynamic farming and gardening arises from the idea that the whole earth is alive and that each farm or garden can become a self-sustaining and unique organism within it.
-It builds on the sound husbandry techniques of traditional mixed farming and organic gardening systems.
-Specially fermented preparations based on natural and organic substances are used to enhance soil life and through it, the health and vigour of crops and livestock.
-By working with the natural processes and rhythms of nature, taking account of the influences from sun, moon and stars and with the careful application of these BD Preparations, it is possible to achieve maximum vitality and other wholesome nourishment for body, soul and spirit.
+The practice of biodynamic farming and gardening arises from the concept that the whole earth is alive and that each farm or garden can become a self-sustaining and unique organism within it.
+It builds on the sound husbandry techniques of traditional mixed farming and organic gardening systems and integrates scientific developments appropriately.
+Specially made preparations based on natural and organic substances are used to enhance soil life, and through it, the health and vigour of crops and livestock.
+By working with the natural processes and rhythms of nature, taking account of the influences from sun, moon and stars, and with the careful application of these Biodynamic Preparations, it is possible to achieve maximum vitality and wholesome nourishment for body, soul and spirit.